Chef, Author & Farmer, Royalburn Station

-In 2012 she co-founded My Food Bag with Cecilia Robinson, James Robinson, Theresa Gattung and her husband Carlos Bagrie.
-The company grew into New Zealand's largest meal-kit service and listed on the NZX in 2021.
+In 2012 she co-founded My Food Bag with Cecilia Robinson, James Robinson (Cecilia's husband), Theresa Gattung and her own husband Carlos Bagrie.
+The company grew into New Zealand's largest meal-kit service, reaching $100 million in annual revenue within three years and listing on the NZX in March 2021 with a market capitalisation of roughly NZ$450 million.
 Its founders feature in what New Zealand's most successful founders did next.

 This profile was researched and written by Noteworthy using publicly available sources.
 If something here is out of date or incorrect, let us know and we’ll review it.